cloudentity/ce-samples-mtls-demo/docs/oauth-mtls-nodejs-app-with-cloudentity-oauth-server.md

 Cloudentity authorization platform completely supports [RFC 8705](https://datatracker.ietf.org/doc/html/rfc8705) for OAuth 2.0 Mutual-TLS Client Authentication and Certificate-Bound Access Tokens.

-As you might already be aware, Cloudentity platform is compliant with the latest emerging OAuth specifications and can support in modernizing the application architectures with latest open standards and specfications support.
+As you might already be aware, Cloudentity platform is compliant with the latest emerging OAuth specifications and can support in modernizing the application architectures with latest open standards and specifications support.
 We will take you down the path of understanding use cases that can be addressed using the mTLS specification and code samples in various languages on how to integrate and utilize the latest specification in your new architecture patterns.

 In this specific section, we will be creating a Node.js application which will access a protected resource with certificate bound access tokens.
-Additionally, we will use [Cloudentity Pyron authorizer](https://docs.authorization.cloudentity.com/guides/developer/protect/pyron/) to enforce that the access token includes the certificate thumbprint and it matches the certifiate used by the client application.
+Additionally, we will use [Cloudentity Pyron authorizer](https://docs.authorization.cloudentity.com/guides/developer/protect/pyron/) to enforce the access token includes the certificate thumbprint and it matches the certificate used by the client application.

 This article is geared towards showing a backend application calling another service.